 Doesn’t the implementation of charity and fasting complete four of the five pillars of Islam by the Manichaeans?
 You can almost even call them Muslims, but let us continue looking at what other things bring these two faiths together.

-In both Islam and Manichaeism, there exists the belief of Angels, just as we had gone over, Prophet Muhammad pbuhahf was visited by the Angel Gabriel and Mani pbuh by an Angel known as his Twin who Manichaeans also identify as Jesus pbuh.
+In both Islam and Manichaeism, there exists the belief of Angels, just as we had gone over, Prophet Muhammad (pbuhahf) was visited by the Angel Gabriel and Mani (pbuh) by an Angel known as his Twin who Manichaeans also identify as Jesus (pbuh).

-In Islam it is a must to believe in the unseen, like God for example, and this of course stretches out to the Angelic beings in the religion, in Islam the most known angels are the likes of Gabriel, Michael, Raphael, and Azrael.
+In Islam, it is a must to believe in the unseen, like God for example, and this, of course, stretches out to the Angelic beings in the religion, in Islam the most known angels are the likes of Gabriel, Michael, Raphael, and Azrael.
 God had warned against being enemies to his angels as stated:

 Both faiths hold the belief in an afterlife, humanity has long feared death, and what lies beyond this life, asking, what happens after death?
 Where do we go?
 And why?

-According to both Islam and Manichaeism, there exists two realms besides this one, there is Heaven or Paradise, a place filled with everlasting bliss and pleasure for those who had faith and were good, abstaining from all that which was evil and forbidden, and their exists a realm opposite to Heaven, and that is Hell, Hell is a place which houses the souls of the wicked and evil souls, it is a place described as an abyss of everlasting pain, torture and misery, a roaring fire is set for them as compensation for their grievous evil deeds during the lifetime of the individual.
+According to both Islam and Manichaeism, there exist two realms besides this one, there is Heaven or Paradise, a place filled with everlasting bliss and pleasure for those who had faith and were good, abstaining from all that which was evil and forbidden, and there exists a realm opposite to Heaven, and that is Hell, Hell is a place which houses the souls of the wicked and evil souls, it is a place described as an abyss of everlasting pain, torture and misery, a roaring fire is set for them as compensation for their grievous evil deeds during the lifetime of the individual.
 Or the soul simply reincarnates back into this world.

-That’s right, the religion of Mani openly preaches and believes in reincarnation, the return of the soul into this physical life multiple times, reincarnation also serves as a divine judgment and punishment of the soul into poor living conditions, sometimes the individual can incarnate as an animal.
+That’s right, the religion of Mani openly preaches and believes in reincarnation, the return of the soul into this physical life multiple times, reincarnation also serves as a divine judgment and punishment of the soul in poor living conditions, sometimes the individual can incarnate as an animal.

-Amu a companion of Mani pbuh stated:
+Amu, a companion of Mani (pbuh), stated:

 “We were on our way, while our Father (Mani) sat on the mule.
 Then a big lion came down to meet us, with an arrow in its side, weeping.
 So our Father bade that it keep still while he removed it.
 Then he spoke to us again: You see this.
 That was Pilate, who once condemned Jesus; but in his favour he uttered one word, namely: Lo, my hands are pure from the blood of this Righteous One.
 On that account has he received forgiveness of (his) sins.”